-- (i) Subject to Section 9(a) relating to Capitalization Adjustments, the aggregate number of shares of Common Stock that may be issued pursuant to Stock Awards from and after the Effective Date will consist of (i) 250,000 shares, plus (ii) an additional 600,000 shares that were approved at the Company's Special Meeting of Stockholders in 2020, plus (iii) an additional 500,000 shares that were approved at the Company's Annual Meeting of Stockholders in 2021, plus (v) the number of shares that are the Prior Plans' Returning Shares, as such shares become available from time to time pursuant to the provisions of this Section 3, up to a maximum of 600,540 shares (such total number of potential shares in (i), (ii), (iii), (iv), and (v), the "Share Reserve").
+- (i) Subject to Section 9(a) relating to Capitalization Adjustments, the aggregate number of shares of Common Stock that may be issued pursuant to Stock Awards from and after the Effective Date will consist of (i) 250,000 shares, plus (ii) an additional 600,000 shares that were approved at the Company's Special Meeting of Stockholders in 2020, plus (iii) an additional 500,000 shares that were approved at the Company's Annual Meeting of Stockholders in 2021, plus (v) an additional 2,250,000 shares that were approved at the Company's Annual Meeting of Stockholders in 2021, plus (v) an additional 2,250,000 shares that were approved at the Company's Annual Meeting of Stockholders in 2022, plus (vi) the number of shares that are the Prior Plans' Returning Shares, as such shares become available from time to time pursuant to the provisions of this Section 3, up to a maximum of 600,540 shares (such total number of potential shares in (i) (vi), the "Share Reserve").
 Upon the Effective Date, (1) the number of shares subject to the 2014 Plan's Available Reserve shall cease to be available for grant, whether under the 2014 Plan or this Plan and (2) any shares remaining available for grant under the 2014 Plan Inducement Share Pool (as defined in the 2014 Plan) shall cease to be available for grant. - (ii) Subject to Section 3(b), the number of shares of Common Stock available for issuance under the Plan will be reduced by: (A) one (1) share for each share of Common Stock issued pursuant to an Appreciation Award granted under the Plan; and (B) 1.25 shares for each share of Common Stock issued pursuant to a Full Value Award granted under the Plan. - (iii) Subject to Section 3(b), the number of shares of Common Stock available for issuance under the Plan will be increased by: (A) one (1) share for each Prior Plans' Returning Share or 2019 Plan Returning Share (as defined in Section 3(b)(i)) subject to an Appreciation Award; and (B) 1.25 shares for each Prior Plans' Returning Share or 2019 Plan Returning Share subject to a Full Value Award. - (iv) For clarity, the Share Reserve in this Section 3(a) is a limitation on the number of shares of Common Stock that may be issued pursuant to the Plan.
 Accordingly, this Section 3(a) does not limit the granting of Stock Awards except as provided in Section 7(a).
 Shares may be issued in connection with a merger or acquisition as permitted by NASDAQ Listing Rule 5635(c) or, if applicable, NYSE Listed Company Manual Section 303A.08, AMEX Company Guide Section 711 or other applicable rule, and such issuance will not reduce the number of shares available for issuance under the Plan.